Trail Fast Facts

-Furber Steps-Scenic Railway walking track is a 2.4km, grade 3 hike located in Blue Mountains National Park, New South Wales.
-The hike should take around 1.5 hours to complete.
+Furber Steps-Scenic Railway walking track is a 2.4km, grade 3 hike in Blue Mountains National Park, New South Wales.
+This hike typically takes 1.5 hours to complete.

 If you love places where mountains and water meet, try this popular track into Jamison Valley in Blue Mountains National Park.
 The difficult Furber Steps-Scenic Railway walking track is full of superb views and a brilliant day trip for walkers who love a challenge with a scenic view.